MohammadShakiba/CP2K_Libra_Manual/convergence_analysis/Readme.md

 |14|	11.2|

 You can see that the choice of `NGRIDS 6` can be a good choice.
-Also, one can test it against for different number of processors.
+Also, one can test it with different number of processors.